oskarjiang/avanza-client/README.md

 ## Installation
 ### Using Docker
-1. Clone repository
-2. Create folder named *credentials* in project root
+1. Create folder named *credentials* in project root
-3. Create file named *credentials.ts* in the *credentials* folder with following content:
+2. Create file named *credentials.ts* in the *credentials* folder with following content:
 ```javascript
   module.exports = {
       identificationNumber:"{YOUR_IDENTIFICATIONNUMBER}"
   }
 ```
-4. In *src/data/PositionsDalc.ts* change address to the address of the mongodb container in Docker
+3. In *src/data/PositionsDalc.ts* change address to the address of the mongodb container in Docker
 4. Run `docker build --tag=avanza-scraper.` in root folder
 5. Run `docker run -d -p 8080:8080 avanza-scraper`